RichardBzar/RichardBzar.github.io/essays/softwareengr.md

   - Javascript
   - HTML/CSS
   - Meteor
-summary: "A reflective essay discussing the topics I've learned in the ICS 314 course, and how would they be applicable towards other non-web development applications"
+summary: "A brief reflective essay discussing the topics I've learned in the ICS 314 course, and how would they be applicable towards other non-web development applications"
 ---

   ICS 314 taught me many topics that I found useful and essential, however two specific modules within the curriculum became a highlight for my development in programming, "Functional Programming", and "User Interface Frameworks".
 These two topics were the topics that I felt were important to improving my understanding of coding and improvements I could develop with my current understanding.